Links on Android Authority may earn us a commission. Learn more.

 How to install Windows 11: Your complete guide to Windows Update, ISOs, and more

 Windows 11 is here, and it comes with a lot of questions.
 Windows upgrades are usually no-nonsense, but Windows 11 has brought along a higher standard for hardware compatibility.
-This means that actually installing the Windows 11 update, while free like the Windows 10 update, is a little trickier.
+This means that actually installing the Windows 11 update, while free of charge, is a little trickier.
 There is some flexibility to the hardware requirements though, even if you may not have a system that looks eligible on paper.
 Here is our complete guide on how to install Windows 11 right now.

 Windows 11 system requirements: Will my PC run Windows 11?